vjchele/Udacity_VehicleDetection/writeup_template.md

 I decided to lower half of the search space as cars do not appear in the sky.
 I used a y_start_stop variable to bound the search area.
 I set the search area parameter to 400 and 720 pixel values.
 This setting is noted in code cell 19, line number 14.
 The sliding window search is implemented was tested on a series of test images as noted in code cell 4, as noted in lines 10 - 20
+I tried using multiple windows (64,64), (96,96) and (128,128), but seems to slow the performance.
+I used an overlap of 0.75
 ![sliding window example][image4]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?